This recipe for Lemon Poppy Seed Muffins with Fresh Raspberry Glaze is a whole grain muffin made extra moist with olive oil and whole milk yogurt.

 - 3/4 cup sugar (reduce to 1/2 cup if using Brown Cow Vanilla Cream Top Yogurt)

 - 1/3 cup extra virgin olive oil

 - ½ cup Brown Cow Cream Top Yogurt, plain (or use the Vanilla flavor and reduce granulated sugar to 1/2 cup)

 - 3 tablespoons freshly-squeezed lemon juice

 - ¼ cup fresh raspberries, gently chopped

 - Preheat your oven to 375℉.
 Line a muffin pan with paper liners and spray the insides with cooking spray.

-- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, and poppyseed.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, and poppy seeds.

 - In a small bowl, combine the sugar and lemon zest by using your fingers to rub the zest into the sugar until the mixture is fragrant, about one minute.
 Set aside.

-- In a large bowl, whisk together the eggs, oil, cream top yogurt, vanilla and the sugar + zest mixture until completely smooth, about 2 minutes.
+- In a large bowl, whisk together the sugar + zest mixture, eggs, oil, cream top yogurt, vanilla and lemon juice until completely smooth, about 2 minutes.
 Add the flour mixture and whisk lightly till almost combined.
 Use a rubber spatula to scrape the sides of the bowl and fold in any remaining flour.
 Be careful not to overmix!